The K-process on a tree as a scaling limit of the GREM-like trap model: Convergence

 The remainder of this section is organized as follows.
 We briefly start below, in this same subsection, with the proof of Theorem~\ref{GK}.
-The full proof will require a number of auxiliary results, which we collect in Subsection~\ref{prel} below, before proceeding with the proof in Subsection~\ref{proof} after that.
+The full proof will require a number of auxiliary results, which we collect in Section~\ref{prel} below, before proceeding with the proof in Section~\ref{pf} after that.
+And, as we already mentioned, Section~\ref{GREM} is devoted to the proof of Theorem~\ref{scal}.